microsoft/DeepSpeed/docs/_tutorials/accelerator-abstraction-interface.md

 This command would launch number of workers equal to number of CPU sockets on the system.
 Currently DeepSpeed support running inference model with AutoTP on top of CPU.
 The argument `--bind_cores_to_rank` distribute CPU cores on the system evently among workers, to allow each worker running on a dedicated set of CPU cores.

-On CPU system, there might by daemon process that periodically activate which would increase variance of each worker.
+On CPU system, there might be daemon process that periodically activate which would increase variance of each worker.
 One practice is leave a couple of cores for daemon process using `--bind-core-list` argument:

 ```
 deepspeed --bind_cores_to_rank --bind_core_list 0-51,56-107 <deepspeed-model-script>